Quick Links

 Intent

-At Greensted Primary School, we believe that high-quality RE lessons inspire and encourage children to articulate their personal beliefs, ideas, values and experiences whilst respecting others viewpoints.
+At Greensted Junior School, we believe that engaging and purposeful RE lessons inspire and encourage children to articulate their personal beliefs, ideas, values and experiences whilst respecting others viewpoints.

-The intent is to make sure that children understand the relevance of RE in today’s modern world and how it can shape our lives and contribute to personal morality and social responsibility.
+The intent is to raise religiously literate children who understand the relevance of RE in today’s modern world and how it can shape our lives and contribute to personal morality and social responsibility.

 As a school, it is our aim to instil a love of RE in all our children.
-To ensure we do this, we work hard to provide an interesting and varied curriculum that interests and intrigues our children while meeting the needs of all backgrounds, cultures and abilities.
+To ensure this, we work hard to provide an interesting and varied curriculum that interests and intrigues our children whilst meeting the needs of all backgrounds, cultures and abilities.

 Implementation